EliasGrinwis/EliasGrinwis/README.md

 ###

-<p align="left">Ik ben een 20-jarige student aan de Thomas More hogeschool.
-Ik heb altijd al interesse gehad in computers en games.
-Daarom ben ik IT gaan studeren.
-Momenteel zit ik in mijn laatste jaar van mijn opleiding Application Development.
-Ik ben gepassioneerd door softwareontwikkeling en sta altijd open voor nieuwe leerkansen.</p>
+<p align="left">I am a 20-year-old student at Thomas More University of Applied Computer Science.
+I have always been interested in computers and games.
+That's why I decided to study IT.
+Currently, I am in my final year of my Application Development program.
+I am passionate about software development and always open to new learning opportunities.</p>

 ###